karthiksathishjeemain/healthy/README.md

    cd prototype
    npm start
    ```
-   *The frontend will automatically use the deployed Python backend on Render*
+   *The frontend will automatically use the deployed Python backend*

 **Option 2: Full Local Development**